 RP@P Mission and Values

-The term Restorative Practices describes an approach to healing, accountability and community building rooted in a set of values and principles which emphasize the importance of involving those most affected in any given situation, the inherent worth of all individuals and our interconnectedness.
+The term Restorative Practices (RP) describes an approach to healing, accountability, and community building rooted in a set of values and principles which emphasize the importance of involving those most affected in any given situation, the inherent worth of all individuals and our interconnectedness.
 Drawing from a diverse web of roots, including practices of various Indigenous peoples of North America, Australia, and New Zealand, Restorative Practices work to promote right relationships between people.

 RP@P is dedicated to bringing these values and practices to all corners of the University.
 In situations of interpersonal harm, RP@P can provide safe, confidential, supportive resources to help the harmed party access healing and support, and for the responsible party to work toward accountability and repair.
 RP@P also implements proactive measures to build supportive communities and strengthen our collective capacity to handle harm when it inevitably occurs.
 RP@P aims to institutionalize, centralize, and support RP as a core aspect of the Penn community and culture.